LukeIreland1/trump-tweet-semantics/docs/report.md

 # 1. Introduction

-This project focuses on the comparison of Sentiment Analysis algorithms (SAA) and various other forms of Natural Language Processing(NLP), with a chosen dataset of US President and businessman Donald Trump's tweets.
+This project focuses on the comparison of Sentiment Analysis algorithms (SAA) and various other forms of Natural Language Processing(NLP), with a chosen dataset of current US President and businessman Donald Trump's tweets.

 Sentiment Analysis (SA) is classifying text into various classifications.
 For the purposes of this project, it is into 3 classes: negative, neutral and positive.
 Natural Language Processing is the subfield of linguistics and computer science that looks at how computers process and analyze speech and text.
 Sentiment Analysis is a form of NLP.